The appraisal process is an estimation that produces an opinion of value.

 The appraiser will typically use a several "approaches," typically three, to arrive at the estimation of worth.

-The Cost Approach is one of the processes that appraisers use to find the worth of a house property; it involves concluding what the improvements would be worth without physical deterioration, adding the land value.
+The Cost Approach is one of the approaches that appraisers use to find the worth of a home; it involves finding what the improvements would be worth without physical degradation, plus the land value.

-The Sales Comparison Approach is commonly the most accurate and clearest indicator of cost for a home.
+The Sales Comparison Approach is commonly the most definitive and best indicator of worth for a home.

-The Income Approach is mainly used for finding the cost of income-producing properties based on what an investor would pay based on the amount of capital a property would bring in.
+The Income Approach is generally used for determining the worth of income-producing properties based on what an investor would pay based on the amount of capital a property produce.

 To establish the replacement cost of insurance.

-A third-party home inspector will investigate the structure of the home, from the roof to the bottom.
+A third-party home inspector will inspect the structure of the home, from the roof to the foundation.